cpj/spring-2012/01-week-one/README.md

 - 2. Fork a github repository to use as a starterkit for your portfolio site.
 Instructions.
 - 3. Create a basic site (with only test content) and push it to heroku.com.
 Instructions.

+##read some stuff:
+- Read the first chapter of _The Design of Everyday Things_.
+  - Be aware: this book uses old examples.
+Your academic duty is to think about the concepts in the book and apply them to building news-focused websites.

 # to recap: work to complete before Monday of week 2:
 - a link to your blog.